Screenshots from the Openbox menu

 That’s what I use for my screenshots; it snaps a full-quality, full-screen image in JPG format, with the date and time imprinted in the file name.
 That command will drop it into your home directory, and from there you can upload it, resize, crop or what have you.
 If you have a special location where you like to put screenshots, prefix the filename with the path you want.

-(The one-second delay with the -d flag is just because Openbox takes a split second to un-draw its frames, and otherwise the ghosts appear in the screenshot. ;) )
+(The one-second delay with the -d flag is just because Openbox takes a split second to un-draw its frames, and otherwise the ghosts appear in the screenshot. πŸ˜‰ )

 Remember that with a one-line command like that, you can automate the process of snapping, uploading and so forth.
 You could even set up a cron job that takes a picture of your desktop at regular intervals and then uploads it to a web page.
 Ooh!

-8 Responses to “Screenshots from the Openbox menu”
+10 thoughts on “Screenshots from the Openbox menu

 Just wanted to say thank you for another nice tip.
 I’m one of your “subscribers” – and I’ve learned from you a lot.
 Currently, I’m using PekWM on Arch – your tip works without a glitch here, too.